-3.139 There is also a clear need for more NHS dental Care.
+3.98 There is also a clear need for more NHS dental Care.
 The 2017 PFA Community Survey showed that 21% say they do not have a dentist.
-For households with more than one occupant, 26% do not have all members registered at the same dental practice provision.
+For households with more than one occupant, 26% do not have all members registered at the same dental practice

 Policy HE2: Provide adequate dentist provision.

-Policy HE2: Support proposal for increased dentist provision in Redruth, particularly NHS dentist
+Policy HE2: Proposals for new or expanded dental facilities in Redruth will be supported where they provide increased dentist provision in Redruth, particularly NHS dentist provision.